swiftlang/swift-evolution/proposals/NNNN-remove-customization-points.md

 Customization points aren't free – they add a small cost at both compile time and run time.
-So they should only be added if there is a realistic possibility that one of the two reasons above are necessary.
+So they should only be added if there is a realistic possibility that either of the two reasons above apply.

 In the case of the 4 customization points in this proposal, reason 1 does not apply.
-In fact it could be considered a serious bug if any type implemented these 4 features with anything other than the default obvervable behavior.
+In fact it could be considered a serious bug if any type implemented these 4 features with anything other than the default observable behavior.

 It is also hard to find a good use case for reason 2 – whereas slight slowdowns from the presence of the customization points have been observed.
 While it is